zxt-tzx/kyd/sharing.md

 ### Cool stuff

-- End-to-end type safety
+- End-to-end type safety.
+Shared code throughout monorepo.
-- Agent is just TypeScript code
+- Agent is just TypeScript code.
+Here, you can use the usual agentic frameworks (Vercel AI SDK, LangGraph, Mastra etc.) (Confession: my agent is not really agentic yet because I ran out of time, but it's surprisingly easy to create an agent.
+[See this](https://aie-feb-25.vercel.app/docs).)
+-